retrocomputacion/retrobbs/readme.md

 - Text file transfer: Process different text formats (*ASCII* or *PETSCII*) and send it to the client computer either paginated or with interactive scrolling.

-- Image conversion and display: Supports conversion of *GIF*, *PNG*, *JPG* file formats to C64 and Plus/4 Hires or Multicolor, also supports Koala Painter, Advanced Art Studio, Doodle!, Art Studio C64 native file formats and Botticelli Plus/4 native file format.
-Images larger than 320x200 pixels are resized and cropped for best fit.
+- Image conversion and display: Supports conversion of *GIF*, *PNG*, *JPG* file formats to C64, Plus/4 Hires or Multicolor and MSX Screen 2, also supports Koala Painter (normal and RLE encoded), Advanced Art Studio, Doodle!, Art Studio C64 native file formats, Botticelli Plus/4 native file format, Screen2 MSX native format and Compuserve RLE files.
+Images larger than the client screen are resized and cropped for best fit.
 This functionality can be used from plug-ins.

-- PCM audio streaming: *WAV* and *MP3* files are converted to 4-bit 11520Hz PCM audio streams on the fly.
+- PCM audio streaming: *WAV* and *MP3* files are converted to 4-bit PCM audio streams on the fly.
 Metadata is supported and displayed.

 - SID music streaming: .SID and .MUS files are converted to a stream of SID register writes.
 Only SID tunes that play once per frame (1X speed) are supported.
 This function requires the existence of the *SIDDumpHR* or *SIDDump* executables in the system path, if neither is found a slower Python implementation will be used instead.